It’s great to buy new clothes and shoes, but often the things we throw away haven’t always reached the end of their useful life.

 - wear clothes in new combinations and use accessories to give clothing a new lease of life

 Repair and alteration services in Bristol Shopping Quarter

-It’s not just clothes and shoes you can repair, we’ve included places to get your cameras, computers and phones repaired too.
+It’s not just clothes and shoes you can repair, we’ve included places to get your computers and phones repaired too.